Space-Legion/Capella/README.md

 ### There are already some great hardened distributions like [whonix](https://www.whonix.org/) focussing on providing privacy, security and anonymity.

-- Yes, hidden cloak is bascially some shell scripts that runs top of arch linux, you always start tikering with it.
+- Yes, hidden cloak is bascially some shell scripts that runs top of arch linux, you can always start tikering with it.
 It is up to the user and their threat model whether to use it or not.
 There are many ways in which it fundamentally fails.

 ### What is the purpose of hidden cloak ?